BazlTech/nut-upsd/README.md

 ## Usage

-This image does not use environmental variables to configure NUT config files like many other images.
+This image has two operating modes, `single` and `custom` as declared by the ***UNIT_MODE*** ENV variable.
-This way you can configure to your own needs for more than one UPS unt, allowing you to run a single container for multiple units.
+This way you can configure to your own needs for more than one UPS unit or a custom configuration.
+In `single` mode, you'll need to declare the environmental variables for a single unit, just like many other conatiner images for Network UPS Tools.
+These variables will autoconfigure NUT for you.
+If run in `custom` mode, you'll need to create the config files necessary, and map that volume to `/opt/nut/conf/`

+## Environment Variables
+### UNIT_MODE
+This variable is `single` by default.
+`custom` mode will require you to create the config files necessary and map them to /opt/nut/conf/

 ## Docker-Compose Example